Transaction Log Backup Jobs

-To back up transaction logs, you must create a backup job, add Enter value VM(s) to it and specify advanced settings for transaction logs backup in the job settings.
+To back up transaction logs, you must create a backup job, add Microsoft SQL Server VMs to it and specify advanced settings for transaction logs backup in the job settings.
 The resulting job will comprise two jobs:

-- Parent backup job — the backup job that creates an image-level backup of the Enter value VM.
+- Parent backup job — the backup job that creates an image-level backup of the Microsoft SQL Server VM.
 The parent backup job is named <job_name>, for example, DB Backup.
 You can configure the parent job in the Veeam Backup & Replication console just like any other backup job.

 The parent job runs in a regular manner — it starts by schedule or is started manually by the user.
 The transaction log backup job is triggered by the parent backup job.
 This sequence ensures that the VM (and the database) restore point is present when it comes to transaction log replay.